bencheeorg/benchee/README.md

 * Keep results of previous and compare them, if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark)

-Benchee has no runtime dependencies and is aimed at being the core benchmarking logic.
+Benchee only has a small runtime dependency on `deep_merge` for merging configuration and is aimed at being the core benchmarking logic.
 Further functionality is provided through plugins that then pull in dependencies, such as CSV export.
 Check out the [available plugins](#plugins)!

 ## Installation